 On August 1, 2019, London Stock Exchange Group plc announced that it has agreed to definitive terms with a consortium including certain investment funds affiliated with Blackstone as well as Thomson Reuters Corporation ("TR") to acquire the Refinitiv business in an all share transaction (the "LSEG Transaction").
-The LSEG Transaction is subject to customary regulatory approvals and closing conditions, and is expected to close during the second half of 2020.
+The LSEG Transaction is subject to customary regulatory approvals and closing conditions, and is expected to close in the first quarter of 2021.
 There can be no assurance that the LSEG transaction will be consummated on the expected timing or at all.